xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 ## Conclusion
 This white paper briefs fundamental architecture of Cisco 8000 serries routers powered by SiOne NPU co-packaged with HBM.
 QOS architecture explained in this document is applicable to all SiOne NPU generations with some of the additions like Egress Feature Capability(EFC aka eTM) , Priority propagation features etc. supported on latest SiOne generations.

+## Conclusion
+This document briefs fundamental architecture of Cisco 8000 series routers powered by SiOne NPU co-packaged with HBM.
+QOS architecture explained in this document is applicable to all SiOne NPU generations except some of the additions like Egress Feature Capability(EFC aka eTM) , Priority propagation features etc. on latest SiOne variants like P100/K100.
+And these changes will be documented in upcoming write ups.